 Possessing any quantity of illegal drugs, including ecstasy, LSD, methamphetamine, cocaine or heroin — and sometimes marijuana — is illegal in most U.S. states, counties, and cities.

-Not only that but also it’s viewed as a federal crime and you caught with drugs but not charged.
+Not only that but also it’s viewed as a federal crime and how long do police have to file drug charges.

 Each jurisdiction has its own laws.
 However, depending on how much of a drug police found in your possession and how often you have been charged with drug possession, the situation could land you in prison for the rest of your life.